office of research & economic development

 - Establish and nurture partnerships and collaborations with community agencies, businesses and industry, and private foundations

 - Develop linkages between ORED activities and UM-Flint educational programs

 - Develop infrastructure, practices, and policy to promote innovation, entrepreneurship, applied research, and tech-transfer culture at UM-Flint

 - Communicate to the general public, to the state and region the value proposition of UM-Flint in general, and more specifically to greater Flint

-ORED offers faculty members tools and services needed to impact the community, shape a positive future and grow innovation and creative endeavor through research.
+ORED offers faculty members the tools and services needed to impact the community, shape a positive future, and grow innovation and creative endeavors through research.
 Some resources include grant development support, external funding application review, compliance services, and funded research management.